-3.2 C
+3.2 Correlation between the number of whale calls detected and environmental factors

-11
+The mean concentration of chlorophyll-a has been relatively stable with only a slight decreasing trend at both Diego Garcia sites (Table 1), however the average SST and minimum SST have increased overall and at both sites (Table 1).

 Table 1 Change rates in mean and minimum sea surface temperature (SST) and mean chlorophyll-a values at the two oceanic sites off Diego Garcia, NW refers to the north-western site (n = 13 years) and SE to south-eastern site (n = 17 years).